-Read the Science and Innovation Budget 2018 and R&D Tax Incentive Briefings for the period 2 November 2017 to 15 May 2018 [PDF 12.5MB] released consistent with the Official Information Act.
+Read the Science and Innovation Briefings on Budget 2018, 2 November 2017 – 15 May 2018 [PDF 6.9MB] released consistent with the Official Information Act.

 MBIE initiatives receiving increased funding

 - The Government’s new R&D tax incentive will receive $1.02 billion over four years.
-This funding will enable the Government to deliver a 12.5% tax credit on eligible expenditure for businesses doing R&D in New Zealand.
+This funding will enable the Government to deliver a 15% tax credit on eligible expenditure over $50,000 for businesses doing R&D in New Zealand.
 The credit will be available for eligible expenditure incurred from 1 April 2019.
-The Government welcomes submissions on the proposed design of the R&D tax incentive.
-Submissions can be made before Friday, 1 June 2018 here.
+Read more about the R&D tax incentive.

 Measurement Standards Laboratory